tsaitsai/ESP32-Digital-RGB-LED-Drivers/README.md

 ### TODO

-  - Small main.c demo - is it even possible?
   - Arduino-ESP32 and classes - very weird if not static or instantiated with `new`??
+    - Demo1 fails differently on `rainbow_for_three()`, but they both tend to partially fail - why?
+  - Add a stripped-down demo2 in C
+  - Mirror changes to the ESP-IDF side (simple sync)
+  - Fix TODOs in code
   - Add more interleaved demos, and more demos in general
-  - Mirror changes to the ESP-IDF side
-  - Fix TODOs in code
   - Make Arduino side a true Arduino library?
+May not be practical.
   - APA102/DotStar support?